B.A., University of North Carolina; M.A., Ph.D., University of Michigan

 Bryan E. BurnsProfessor of Classical Studies

-Archaeologist directing excavations in central Greece, studying cultural interaction and trade in the ancient Mediterranean, pursuing digital technology in teaching and research.
+Archaeologist leading an excavation in central Greece, studying cultural interaction and trade in the ancient Mediterranean, pursuing digital technology in teaching and research.

 I spend every summer leading an excavation at ancient Eleon, just an hour north of Athens, where we have uncovered houses and tombs of the Mycenaean period (1700-1100 BCE), and a religious shrine of the Classical period (500 BCE).
 Together with colleagues, I have recently published an open-access report on our excavations from 2011-2018 (AJA 2020), and I have co-edited a volume of specialized studies (Mouseion 2021) The project involves students in every aspect of the fieldwork experience, which is largely about careful documentation, includes many hours of physical labor, and sometimes features very exciting moments of discovery.

 I’m interested in how ancient Greek societies made connections across space and through time.
-In my 2010 book, Mycenaean Greece, Mediterranean Commerce, and the Formation of Identity, I studied the use of imported artifacts in Bronze Age communities.
-These object included works of ivory, glass, rare stones, and precious metals that were distinguished by their exotic material and uncommon style.
+I wrote a book that studied the significance of objects and materials that traveled from Egypt and the eastern Mediterranean to Greece.
+These works of ivory, glass, rare stones, and precious metals became symbols of local power as well as foreign origins.
 Though the excavations at Eleon, I am now studying how overlapping trade networks enabled people to claim connections with various sources of power, and how those resources changed over time.